nrfconnect/Asset-Tracker-Template/docs/common/test_and_ci_setup.md

 ### Hardware Tests

-Run by [.github/workflows/target-test.yml](../../.github/workflows/target-test.yml) workflow, implementation details in [tests/on_target](../../tests/on_target) folder.
+Run by [.github/workflows/target-test.yml](https://github.com/nrfconnect/Asset-Tracker-Template/blob/main/.github/workflows/target-test.yml) workflow, implementation details in the [tests/on_target](https://github.com/nrfconnect/Asset-Tracker-Template/tree/main/tests/on_target) folder.

 Tests on target are performed using self-hosted runners.
 How to set up your own instance for your project: [About Self Hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)